Scouts BSA Troop 2

 Camperships are available

-Troop 2 and the Chief Okemos Council may have scholarships available to assist Scouts in meeting the costs of participation in some activities.
+Troop/Crew 2, Chief Okemos District and Michigan Crossroads Council may have scholarships available to assist Scouts in meeting the costs of participation in some activities.
 Requests for scholarship consideration are treated confidentially.

-Troop 2 is a participating member of the Ojibwa District of the Chief Okemos Council, Boy Scouts of America.
-The Troop's organization consists of the Troop, a Chartered Organization, a Troop Committee, and the Troop's Parents.
+Troop 2 is a participating member of the Chief Okemos District of the Michigan Crossroads Council, Boy Scouts of America.
+The Troop's organization consists of Scouts BSA Boy Troop 2, Scouts BSA Girl Troop 2, BSA Venturing Crew 2, a Chartered Organization, a Troop Committee, and the Troop's Parents.

-The Troop is a group made up of several Boy Scout patrols.
-Each Patrol usually consists of a Patrol Leader and up to seven Scouts.
-The boys in a patrol elect their Patrol Leader who in turn appoints the Assistant Patrol Leader.
+The Troop is a group made up of several patrols.
+Each Patrol usually consists of a Patrol Leader and about seven Scouts.
+The scouts in a patrol elect their Patrol Leader who in turn appoints the Assistant Patrol Leader.

 The Patrol Leaders, with the Senior Patrol Leader as their head, form the Patrol Leaders' Council, which plans the activities and runs the Troop meetings.

 Every Scouts BSA Troop belongs to an organization.
 The Chartered Organization for Troop 2 is The Peoples Church Interdenominational of East Lansing.
 The Chartered Organization shares our objectives for the youth and ensures that there is adequate, trained leadership.
 A Chartered Organization Representative acts as a liaison between Troop 2 and The Peoples Church.

 The Troop Committee functions as an administration and support organization for the Troop.
 The Troop Committee takes care of non-program issues surrounding the Troop.
 For example: newsletters, Troop funds, fund raising activities, membership drives and Troop coordination, activity permits and coordination, advancement records, procurement and maintenance of Troop equipment.The Scoutmaster